FENCE: Feasible Evasion Attacks on Neural Networks in Constrained Environments: Methodology

-1. If the feature of maximum gradient belongs to a family with other dependent features, function \updatefamily\ is called (line 10).
+\begin{enumerate} \item If the feature of maximum gradient belongs to a family with other dependent features, function \updatefamily\ is called (Algorithm~\ref{alg:evasion_fw}, line 10).
 Inside the function, the representative feature for the family is computed (this needs to be defined for each application).
-The representative feature is updated first, according to its gradient value, followed by updates to other dependent features using function \updatedep\ (line 32).
-We need to define the function \updatedep\ for each application, but we use a set of building blocks that are reusable.
-Once all features in the family have been updated, there is a possibility that the update data point exceeds the allowed distance threshold from the original point.
+In the malicious network traffic classification example, the representative feature for a port's family is the number of sent packets on that port.
+The representative feature is updated first, according to its gradient value, followed by updates to other dependent features using the function \updatedep\ (Algorithm~\ref{alg:evasion_fw_upd}, line 11).
+We need to define the function \updatedep\ for each application, but we use a set of building blocks that support common operations in feature space and are reusable across applications.
+We refer the reader to Section~\ref{sec:dep} for a set of dependencies supported by our framework.
+Once all features in the family have been updated, there is a possibility that the updated data point exceeds the allowed distance threshold from the original point.
 If that is the case, the algorithm backtracks and performs a binary search for the amount of perturbation added to the representative feature (until it finds a value for which the modified data point is inside the allowed region).

-2. If the feature of maximum gradient does not belong to any feature family, then it can be updated independently from other features.
-The feature is updated using the standard gradient update rule (line 13).
-This is followed by a projection $\Pi_2$ within the feasible $L_2$ ball.
+\item If the feature of maximum gradient does not belong to any feature family, then it can be updated independently from other features.
+The feature is updated using the standard gradient update rule (Algorithm~\ref{alg:evasion_fw}, line 13).
+This is followed by a projection $\Pi_2$ within the feasible $L_2$ ball. \end{enumerate}

 Finally, if the attacker is successful at identifying an adversarial example in feature space, it is projected back to the raw input space representation (using function PROJECT\_TO\_RAW).
 With the \system\ framework, we guarantee that modifications in feature space always result in feasible regions of the feature space, meaning that they can be projected back to the raw input space.
 Of course, if the raw data representation is used directly as features for the ML classifier, the projection is not necessary.